Your brand is compression of sensation, here's why

 By observing our own emotions and thoughts, we can identify patterns that contribute to who we see ourselves as, our identity.
 Our personal histories, emotional reactions, and thought patterns come together to create a unique self that stands in contrast to the other.
 Just as compression allows us to make sense of and navigate the vast sea of sensory data that we encounter, our identity serves as a mental shortcut for understanding—and interacting with—the world.

 As we navigate our lives, we continuously face encounters that shape and re-shape our identities.
-These experiences act as threads in the tapestry of our self, contributing to a unique and ever-expanding portrait of who we are.
+These experiences act as brush strokes in the image of our self, contributing to a unique and ever-expanding portrait of who we are.
 Through the compression of these experiences, we not only create a cohesive sense of self, but we also establish the foundation for building connections with the world around us.
 After all, our ability to place ourselves in relation to one another is based on our capacity to recognise and acknowledge the similarities and differences that define us.

 Extrapolating this to its logical conclusion brings us to the notion that organisations themselves are a form of compression of a multitude of human experiences.